Constance Hoster

 Hoster was one of the first women to be elected to the London Chamber of Commerce.
 She also became President of the City of London Society for Equal Citizenship and vice-president of the Union of Jewish Women, the Society of Women Journalists, and the City of London branch of the League of Nations Union.
 She was a governor of the Royal Free Hospital and the London Jewish Hospital.

 A Conservative, Hoster was on the Committee of the women's branch of the City of London Conservative and Unionist Association.

-She belonged to the Ladies' Carlton Club, the Cowdray Club, the Langbourn Club, and the Overseas, Pioneer, and Forum Clubs.
+She belonged to the Ladies' Carlton Club, the Cowdray Club, the Langham Place Group, and the Overseas, Pioneer, and Forum Clubs.

 Hoster died on 1 June 1939, at 7 Sheffield Terrace, Kensington, leaving an estate valued for probate at £20,565; but Mrs Hoster's Secretarial College in Kensington continued to flourish.
 During the Second World War, it was evacuated to a large house near Stamford, Lincolnshire, but returned to London when the bombing threat was over.
 The secretarial course typically lasted six months and was funded by charging fees.
 In the 1940s, the Union of Jewish Women provided a scholarship at Mrs Hoster's to be held by a Jewish girl recommended personally by the Union.

 By the 1950s, the College was known for turning out "gels for the establishment".
 It continued in business until 1969, with Mrs P. C. Bloncourt serving as Principal from 1956 to 1969.
 In its later years it was at 27, Brompton Road.